 Back of my underground house

 I thought that Matilda and the chucklings moved on, but then spring came.
 At least one of them invaded a room that was originally a greenhouse.
 It has a dirt floor in which the former owner grew plants, or at least attempted to grow them in the red clay.
 The South end of the floor now has a furrow as deep and wide as the former flowerbed outside, and most of the plants that we wintered in the room disappeared, leaving bare pots.
+I certainly hope the little nuisances enjoyed their feasts.
 Only the elephantine yuccas remain.
 I guess the spiny leaves and stems discourage even the most determined rodent.

 Corner of the greenhouse

-This room is attached to our house.
-This constitutes an invasion of MY personal space.
+The greenhouse is attached to our house.
+This big tunnel constituted an invasion of MY personal space.
 I intend to convert it to a sunroom with new windows and a tile floor.
 This time a groundhog has gone too far.
 This means war!
-I agree with Mr. B ... the #$%^&* groundhog's gotta go!
+I agree with Mr. B ... the #$%^&* groundhog's gotta go.

 Typical stompin' grounds of groundhogs